jpoehls/zduck.com/_posts/2013/2013-12-21-powershell-script-module-boilerplate.md

 title: PowerShell Script Module Boilerplate
 layout: post
 categories: powershell
+description: "My boilerplate for PowerShell Script Modules.
+Basic file structure and a release script for building the manifest and distributable ZIP."
 ---

 One of the things I always look for when getting familiar with a new language or environment is examples of the physical file structure and logical organization of the code.
 How do you layout your project files?
 What is idiomatic?